pnnl/NWQ-Sim/README.md

 ## Contributing

-Please contact us If you'd like to contribute to SV-Sim.
+Please contact us If you'd like to contribute to NWQ-Sim.
 See the contact in our paper or my [webpage](http://www.angliphd.com).